entity-schema/predicates/README.md

 [src/predicates/enum-schema.ts](/src/predicates/enum-schema.ts)

-A schema representing a `TypedSchema` enum
+A schema representing an enum of strings

 The `enum` keyword should list possible values